<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 5. Show What Worked Last Year

-Learn from your previous budget and the marketing you accomplished with that budget to inform your upcoming marketing spend.
+Learn from your previous budget and the marketing efforts it enabled to guide your upcoming spending.

 6. Project Relative Revenue Growth

-If your ROI is 3X or 4X budget increasing, then increasing the budget should increase revenues proportional to increased spending — even if you have to move into new markets.
+If your ROI is 3X or 4X your budget, then increasing the budget should lead to proportional revenue growth, even if it means entering new markets.

 7. Make Sure You're Reaching the Right Audience

-The competitive analysis you performed in step one sparked a eureka moment for many.
-Are you sending the right marketing messages to the wrong audience or in the wrong places?
+The competitive analysis you performed in step one likely sparked a eureka moment: Are you delivering the right marketing messages but to the wrong audience or in the wrong places?

-If so, you're in an uphill battle to show your boss that your B2B marketing budget is getting results.
-And, honestly, a lot of your marketing spend is being wasted.
-More money won't help if you're targeting the wrong leads on the wrong channels.
-How can you be sure?
+If so, you're fighting an uphill battle to show your boss that your B2B marketing budget is delivering results.
+Worse, much of your marketing spend may be wasted.
+More money won’t fix the issue if you’re targeting the wrong leads on the wrong channels.
+So, how can you be sure you're reaching the right people?

-B2B decisions are made by business decision-makers, not a faceless business.
-You need to know who those decision-makers are, what they need from you, where they hang out, and what will convince them that you're the right choice for their business.
+B2B decisions are made by specific business decision-makers, not just a faceless company.
+You need to know who these decision-makers are, what they need from you, where they spend time, and what will convince them you're the right choice.
+For larger businesses, there may be up to six decision-makers involved, making precise targeting even more critical.

-• Build your content strategies around your buyer persona.
-Target all stages of the buyer's journey to guide decision-makers along the path to a sale.
+• Align content with personas: Tailor content for all stages of the buyer's journey to guide decision-makers toward a sale.

-8. Explain the Opportunity & Why It's Worth It
+8. Explain the Opportunity and Why It's Worth It

-Make sure you're prepared to clearly show using data what your company stands to gain by increasing the budget like:
+Be ready to present data that clearly shows what your company stands to gain by increasing the budget, such as:

-• Driving engagement, which, thanks to the clear pathway you've shown through data, they know equals increased revenues.
+• Driving engagement, which, as you've demonstrated through data, leads directly to increased revenue.

 9. Leave the Budget Somewhat Open-Ended

-Your marketing budget should outline where you plan to spend the money.
-Common marketing expense categories include:
+Your marketing budget should outline where funds will be allocated.
+Common expense categories include:

 • Website

-• Marketing and Advertising (labor, ad fees, content creation, email, etc.)
+• Marketing and advertising (labor, ad fees, content creation, email campaigns, etc.)

 • Social media management